SwingbyProtocol/node-installer/README.md

 ## Requirements

-- Server OS Ubuntu 14.04 LTS
+- OS Ubuntu 18.04 LTS
-- Disk space ~100GB for chaosnet
+- Disk space ~100GB for Chaosnet

 ## Getting Started
 - Install `Docker` from https://docker.io to your machine.